sassoftware/viya4-ark/ldap_validator/README.md

 indicates if the validation was successful or not.
 If the tool fails to validate connection using the settings in the provided sitedefault.yaml file, a non-zero code is returned.
-You must _Run the tool as an Administrator_.
+You must _run the tool as an Administrator_.

 **Important:** This tool validates the LDAP settings in the sitedefault.yaml file only.
 It does not validate the entire sitedefault.yaml file.
 If you use a